 FBI’s Operation Encore

 Operation Encore was the FBI’s special undercover mission that was investigating whether the Saudi Arabian regime had any direct links with the September 11, 2001 attacks.
-Operation Encore was aborted midway into its mission due to the FBI’s internal procedural problems, and eventually shut down in 2016.
+Operation Encore was mysteriously aborted midway into its mission due to the FBI’s so-called internal procedural problems, and eventually shut down in 2016.

-On Canestrato’s shocking claim in court about the CIA recruiting the two Saudi hijackers, Gray Zone reported, “When [the court filing was] originally released in 2021 on the Office’s public court docket, every part of the document was redacted except an ‘unclassified’ marking.
+On Canestrato’s shocking claim in court about the CIA having recruited the two Saudi hijackers, Gray Zone reported, “When [the court filing was] originally released in 2021 on the Office’s public court docket, every part of the document was redacted except an ‘unclassified’ marking.
 Given its explosive contents, it is not difficult to see why.
 As Canestraro’s investigation concluded, at least two 9/11 hijackers had been recruited either knowingly or unknowingly into a joint CIA-Saudi intelligence operation, which may have gone awry.”

 There are two disturbing perspectives of these incredible revelations, if Canestraro’s court submission indeed turns out to be genuine.